* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Sniffspot is committed to providing reactive dog guardians with safe spaces for off-leash exercise as well as up-to-date, trustworthy resources on how to help your sensitive dog feel better about the world around them (and therefore act better, too, in a way that enables you to enjoy more experiences together).

-In this guide, we’ll go over what dog reactivity is and isn’t, what causes reactivity, and what to do if your dog is showing signs of reactivity.
+In this guide, we’ll go over what dog reactivity is and isn’t (and what normal dog behavior is), what causes reactivity, and what to do if your dog is showing signs of reactivity.

 Reactivity generally encompasses a range of undesirable aggressive or defensive behaviors (barking, growling, lunging, jumping, pulling, and so on) in situations that typically don’t warrant them in our minds (triggers are behaving normally in a non threatening way) but that are overwhelming or scary to our dogs.